 We have to make sure that all the items we collect are suitable for re-use in someone’s home.
 Our helpers will ask you some questions about the items when you ring to book a collection and the collection team will inspect the furniture or electrical goods when they visit.
 Ultimately it is up to the collection team to decide whether or not we can accept your items.

 We know this might seem “fussy” but we have to comply with the law, protect our service users, staff and volunteers.
-We cannot provide a free collection service for items we cannot reuse.
+We cannot provide a free collection service for items we cannot reuse because we have to pay for disposal.

 Fire Safety laws mean that all upholstered furniture (including sofas, chairs, mattresses) must have fire safety labels attached.